18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 ![Screen Shot: Creating Pull Request](/assets/blog/github-tutorial/image20.png)

->This asks 18F to accept your contribution.
+> This asks 18F to accept your contribution.

 ![Screen Shot: 18F receiving contribution from user](/assets/blog/github-tutorial/image21.png)

->You always want to make sure what's on your local machine is as up to date as it can be.
+> You always want to make sure what's on your local machine is as up to date as it can be.
 So whenever you return to the terminal, make the following a habit:

-* Type `git checkout staging` followed by `git pull` again, just to make sure everything is current.
+* Type `git checkout staging` followed by `git pull` again, to make sure your version of the staging branch is current.

 ![screenshot: checkout and pull](/assets/blog/github-tutorial/screenshot22.gif)

 After you type `git pull` one of two things might happen:

 1. It will either say "It's already to up date"
 2. Or it will start pulling files which keeps your computer up to date.
 Your computer is downloading only the changes between your computer and GitHub.

-And you're done.
-Here's what happens next: someone of the blog team will run a pull request.
-You can run `git pull` again and see a staging update.
+If you get the first message it means nothing has changed since the last time you worked on it.
+If you get the second, it means someone from the 18F team merged another pull request.
+Whenever you run `git pull` you ask GitHub to download the most recent changes.

 If you'd like to make updates to this guide or suggest changes, please add to this [issue](https://github.com/18F/18f.gsa.gov/issues/542) and we'll check it out.
 Thank you!